kokokino/backlog_beacon/README.md

 ## Features

 ### 1. Game Collection Management
-- Add games to your collection with status (backlog, playing, completed, abandoned)
+- Add games to your collection with status (backlog, playing, completed, abandoned, wishlist)
 - Rate games and add notes, hours played, and completion dates
 - Filter and search by platform, genre, status, and more
 - Bulk edit and delete operations